 Emotional Intelligence training is a set of practical knowledge and skills that help individuals become fluent in understanding the language of emotions.
 Knowing that individuals can be set back when faced with triggering circumstances, rapid change, and disruption or high-stress environments, this training will focus on developing an understanding of self-awareness, self-regulation, self-motivation, empathy, and social skills.
 Audiences can be of a variety of age ranges or professional backgrounds.

 Information from this workshop will equip girls with tools and information to make positive choices and educated decisions through their most impressionable years.
 Girls will engage in activities that improve their self-confidence while ultimately instilling the skills and mindsets needed to go out and make positive impacts on the world.

 healthy relationships for adults

 Individuals in this training will be given the opportunity to reflect on their own relationships while using those experiences as tools to guide their understanding.
 The course will cover many topics, including how to improve unhealthy relationships, warning signs to watch for, the creation of boundaries, effects on children, and how to help someone in an unhealthy relationship.

 healthy relationship project (Care for kids, we care elementary, safe-t)

 The Healthy Relationship Project training is broken into three targeted training, all focusing on Healthy Relationship topics, prepared in age-appropriate manners.
-Each training will offer training geared towards both youth AND educators and caregivers.
+Each training is geared towards both youth AND educators and caregivers.
 Topics from any of the noted training can include communication skills, nurturing skills, understanding boundaries, feelings, etc. Care for Kids provides a curriculum suitable for children 3-8 years old.
 We Care Elementary provides a curriculum suitable for students in grades 3-6 with a heavy focus on being comfortable to discuss topics at hand.
 SAFE-T provides a curriculum suitable for students in grades 7-8 with a heavy focus on skill-building related to healthy relationships.